- dihydrocodeine tartrate

-Central nervous system depression, including respiratory depression may develop but is unlikely to be severe unless other sedative agents have been co-ingested, including alcohol, or the overdose is very large.
+Symptoms: Central nervous system depression, including respiratory depression may develop but is unlikely to be severe unless other sedative agents have been co-ingested, including alcohol, or the overdose is very large.
 The pupils may be pin-point in size; nausea and vomiting are common.
 Hypotension and tachycardia are possible but unlikely.

-This should include general symptomatic and supportive measures including a clear airway and monitoring of vital signs until stable.
+Management: This should include general symptomatic and supportive measures including a clear airway and monitoring of vital signs until stable.
 Consider activated charcoal if an adult presents within one hour of ingestion of more than 350 mg or a child more than 5 mg/kg.

 Give naloxone if coma or respiratory depression is present.
 Naloxone is a competitive antagonist and has a short half-life so large and repeated doses may be required in a seriously poisoned patient.
 Observe for at least four hours after ingestion, or eight hours if a sustained release preparation has been taken.